hyperledger/besu/docs/Consensus-Protocols/IBFT.md

 * `duplicateMesageLimit` - Default is 100.
 If seeing messages being retransmitted by the same node, increasing the duplicate message limit may reduce the number of retransmissions.
 A value of 2 to 3 times the number of validators is generally sufficient.

+*  `futureMessagesLimit` - Default is 1000.
+The future messages buffer holds IBFT 2.0 messages for a future chain height.
+    For large networks, increasing the future messages limit may be useful.

+*  `futureMessagesMaxDistance` - Default is 10.
+Specifies the maximum height from the current chain height for which messages are buffered in the future messages buffer.

 ## Adding and Removing Validators